Schroder Global Sustainable Value Equity Fund

 This fund is helping to ‘shift the dial from brown to green’ by…

-…… investing in sustainability leaders in global equities.
-The strategy offers clients the Schroder Global Value Team’s tried and tested value approach with investment in companies that have a positive societal benefit as measured by our proprietary tool and are in our view industry leading in sustainability.
-The team explicitly only invest in undervalued sustainability leaders.
-These are companies that must have positive societal benefits for society and the environment and be best-in-class versus peers.
-The team engage with every company in the portfolio to improve sustainability outcomes over time.
+…investing in undervalued sustainable leaders in global equities.
+These are companies Schroders Global Value team identify as having a positive societal benefit as measured by our proprietary tool and are in our view industry leading in sustainability, these are companies that must have net positive societal benefits for society and/or the environment and be best-in-class versus peers.
+They combine ethical screening to avoid significant exposure to fossil fuels, weapons, alcohol, gambling, adult entertainment, or tobacco with their independent fundamental research to select true sustainable leaders.
+Engagement for progress is critical and the team engage with every company in the portfolio to improve sustainability outcomes over time.

 Key Performance Indicators: